SuryaShakti/SuryaShakti/README.md

 ### Hi there, I'm Surya 👋

-# I'm a student and frontend web developer
+# Creating elegant web experiences as a Frontend Developer & UI/UX Designer.

 - 🔭 I’m currently working on projects in ReactJs
 - 🌱 I’m currently learning NodeJs and MongoDB